The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot: the intuition

 \subsection{Pushing the data expansion rate lower than 1.5}

 While a data expansion rate of $1.5$ may be necessary when $f$ processors are actually faulty, when fewer processors are faulty it should be possible for leaders to use lower expansion rates.
-The idea is to allow leaders to \emph{attempt} lower expansion rates and revert to rate $1.5$ if reconstruction fails.
-We show in Section~\ref{imposs} that this is not possible for protocols with 2-round finality: even a single attempt at a lower data expansion rate can lead to a situation from which Consistency and Liveness cannot both be maintained.
-With 3-round finality (two rounds of voting), however, recovery is possible.
+The idea is to allow leaders to \emph{attempt} lower expansion rates and revert to a safe expansion rate if reconstruction fails.

 \textbf{The difficulty}.
 When the leader uses an $(n,k)$-erasure code with $k > n-f$, the $n-f$ fragments echoed by correct voters may not suffice for reconstruction.
 If \emph{no} correct processor can reconstruct the payload, this is unproblematic: all correct processors eventually time out and nullify the view.
 The difficulty arises when \emph{some} correct processors reconstruct the payload (perhaps with the aid of fragments from Byzantine processors) while others cannot.
 In this case, unlike in Section~\ref{1.5}, it does not suffice to have correct processors echo their fragments: even if all correct processors receive and echo their fragments, the $n-f$ fragments from correct processors may not be enough for reconstruction when $k > n-f$.